ronaldKM98/Project3BigData/README.md

 ## Cleaning Datasets
 For this step, special characters, stopwords and words of length one were removed.

-The special characters were removed with regular espressions.
+* The special characters were removed with regular espressions.
-The stopwords were removed with the Tokenizer and StopWordsRemover libraries from Spark ML.
+* The stopwords were removed with the Tokenizer and StopWordsRemover libraries from Spark ML.
+* The words of length one were removed